kadomoto/picture-to-gds/README.md

-# picture-to-gds
+# Picture-to-GDS
-Python script to convert image files to GDS files
+Python script to convert image files to GDSII files